pyrsth/PhotoCLI/README.md

 --------------------------------

-a background remover in CLI
+a background images remover in CLI

 For install and run: